0

 Gear Repair and Knife

 Even the best gear can rip or break, and usually at the most inconvenient time.
 Bring some repair items to keep your gear in one piece, at least until you can get back to your car.
-I use a small roll of duct tape, and a multi-tool.
+I use a small roll of duct tape or gear aid repair tape, and a pocket knife.

 Fire Source